tilmans/matrix-req-google-sheets/README.md

     var flat = followDownlinks(allData, "SPEC");

 Add additional data based on the uplinks.
 The first parameter is the start of the uplink, the second the target.
-Make sure you do this in order, here it first adds the links from SRS to SR, then from SR to CR.
+If you have a chain of uplinks then make sure you do this in order.

     flat = addRows(flat, allData, "SPEC", "REQ");
     flat = addRows(flat, allData, "SPEC", "RISK");